thecml/kubernetes-on-arm/README.md

 kube-config info

 # Make an replication controller with an image
-# Hopefully you will have some minions, so you is able to see how they spread across hosts
+# Hopefully you will have some workers, so you is able to see how they spread across hosts
 # The nginx-test image will be downloaded from Docker Hub and is a nginx server which only is serving the message: "<p>WELCOME TO NGINX</p>"
+# Expose the replication controller "my-nginx" as a service
-kubectl run my-nginx --image=luxas/nginx-test --replicas=3
+kubectl run my-nginx --image=luxas/nginx-test --replicas=3 --expose --port=80

+# The above command will make a deployment since v1.2.
+The deployment will run a replica set (the "new" kind of replication contoller)
+# You may also specify --hostport, e.g. --hostport=30001 for exposing the service on all nodes' port 30001

 # The pull might take some minutes
-# See that the nginx container is running
+# See when the nginx container is running
 docker ps

 # See which pods are running